 In 2019, Brinkley Law Firm was expanded to include Collaborative Divorce Law, a non-litigious avenue for parties to dissolve a marriage and address collateral issues with no court dates, a predictable time table, and reduced legal fees.
 While the parties work in a “team approach” with their attorneys and each other, they are able to control the timetable, influence the outcome best for their family, and avoid secondary damage to their minor children.

-- American Bar Association, Vice-Chair, ART Committee – Section of Family Law
+- American Bar Association, Chair, ART Committee – Section of Family Law

 - Academy of Adoption & Assisted Reproduction Attorneys (AAAA), Fellow

 - South Carolina Academy of Collaborative Professionals

 - Charleston County Bar Association

 - International Fertility Law Group, Inc., Of Counsel for South Carolina